tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 - Easy
 - Isolated (no cross contamination from one site A to site B when hosted on the same server)

-Some example of good PaaS are:
+Some examples of PaaS are:
 - [🌍 Heroku](https://www.heroku.com/) (from 14$/month)
 - [🇫🇷 Scalingo](https://scalingo.com/) (from 10,80€/month)
 - [🇫🇷 Clever Cloud](https://www.clever-cloud.com/en/) (from 26,50€/month)